 What About Motorhomes?

-A motor home is treated as a grey area when driving with a gun in California.
+A motor home can be a grey area when driving with a gun in California.
 California law focuses on driving in a passenger vehicle, but you must follow the same rules when driving your motorhome.
 Keep your firearm unloaded and locked away.

 Misdemeanor for Driving with a Loaded and Concealed Weapon

-It is against the law to drive in Los Angeles with a loaded or concealed gun according to California Penal Code (PC) §12025.
+It is against the law to drive in Los Angeles with a loaded or concealed gun according to California law.
 If convicted, you could face 12 months in county jail and a $1,000 fine.

-To convict you of driving with a gun that was loaded and not locked away, a prosecutor must show:
+To convict you of driving with a loaded firearm and not locked away, a prosecutor must show:

 - You had a gun in your motor vehicle that could be concealed on you or carried by you.